Palpitations are feelings or sensations that your heart is pounding or racing. They can be felt in your chest, throat, or neck.

 - Do not smoke.

-Once a serious cause has been ruled out by your doctor, try not to pay close attention to heart palpitations.
+Once a serious cause has been ruled out by your provider, try not to pay close attention to heart palpitations.
 This may cause stress.
-However, contact your doctor if you notice a sudden increase or a change in them.
+However, contact your provider if you notice a sudden increase or a change in them.

 When to Contact a Medical Professional